npm-simplified/simplified/docs/content.md

 -- (int) `ID`

 Required.
-The id of the content to delete.
+The id of the content to remove at.

 #### @returns:
 Returns true on success or error on failure.

-*Note: When a content is deleted, all related data, including the content's metadata and comments will also gets deleted.*

 #### Usage:
 ~~~~